Skip to content

 --session-name marketplace-smoke

 --detach returns immediately; the run continues in Modal.
 Each run gets its own GPU container, scales to zero when done.
+Useful when you don't want to mint a tenant token just to kick off a debugging run.

 Inspecting a running app